GreyHat2/Discordbot/README.md

-# Discordbot
+# Bot has basic funcionality that you can build on top of

-MY bot currently running on a phone somewhere in my house
+This is not a complete project.